rohitdhamija/slowwme/README.md

       next: "askName"

 # Demo skill
-Please import AddDelayDemo(1.0) to test the same
+Please import AddDelayDemo(1.0) to test the component

-# Custom Component Package
+# About Custom Component Package

 This project is in format of a Component Package.
 Component Packages are the recommended way to organize Bots Custom Components code and allow the custom